Pravin-Channe-SFDC/Demo001/README.md

 # Demo001
 Repo for Demo
-Tis is a red me file required for the demo
+This is a read me file required for the demo